goisborges/MortoSweepstakesASP/README.md

 Regarding the styling, I am using Bootstrap and my own classes as well.

 For JS, we have Sorttable.js external file added.

+To improve the appearance I implemented the use of Font Awesome Icons.